shanise1/PredictingCoronaryHeartDisease/README.md

 # Project Goal
 The goal of this project is to use predictive modeling techniques to determine which risk factors and lifestyle choices features impact and place people at higher risk for developing coronary heart disease.

-We tackle the problem of using supervised learning models to

 # Dataset
 The dataset is gathered from the  Center for Disease Control and Prevention’s Interactive Atlas of Heart Disease and Stroke (IAHDS) online mapping tool.
 County-level data for 3226 counties in the United States is gathered on coronary heart disease.
 The dataset consists of 59 features-including 5 risk factors, 14 social, economic, and environmental features, 12 demographic features, 21 healthcare delivery and insurance features, and 4 healthcare costs features.
 The data for each feature was gathered from a variety of sources between 2016-2020 and placed into the IAHDS interactive mapping tool.
 The [features key](https://github.com/shanise1/PCD/blob/main/Dataset%20Features%20Key.pdf) provides a detail description of each feature.